colligant/colligant.github.io/_posts/2020-03-31-2020-03-31-model-comparison-table.md

 All datasets that have 'centroid' appended are trained with data where tiles are extracted over the centroid of each training polygon and in a raster scan.
-This results in ~60000 training instances of which 5639 are irrigated. small-unet-full-year-centroids trains for 100 steps per epoch instead of iterating over the entire irrigated dataset (which would be ~500 steps per epoch (5639 is the min number of examplesx3 classes = ~16000 instances, divided by batch size 32 is ~500.)) for the sake of extracting test statistics more often.
+This results in ~60000 training instances of which 5639 are irrigated. small-unet-full-year-centroids trains for 100 steps per epoch instead of iterating over the entire irrigated dataset (which would be ~500 steps per epoch: 5639 is the min number of example, multiply that by 3 classes = ~16000 instances, divided by batch size 32 is ~500) for the sake of extracting test statistics more often.
 The way I have it set up, after 100 steps the entire ~16000 file corpus (n_irrigatedxn_classes) is reshuffled, so there's no guarantee that each epoch sees unique irrigated data.
 This is kind of unsatisfying, so I'll change it soon so that there are no repeats in irrigated samples until there are all exhausted, no matter if it takes multiple epochs to exhaust them.

 I could possibly put all of the files into a queue of sorts, and then just sequentially empty the queue.
 If the queue is empty, just repopulate it at the end of each epoch.